kpn/django-etcd-settings/README.md

     ETCD in a directory with that name i.e. 'test', 'staging', 'prod'...

-* `DJES_REQUEST_GETTER_MODULE`: path to a module implemented a function 'get_current_request()' which accesses the HTTP request object being handled.
+* `DJES_REQUEST_GETTER`: path to a function which accesses the HTTP request object being handled.
 Ensuring access to this value can be implemented with, for instance, a middleware.
 This settings is only used to allow config overwrites on runtime based on predifined config_sets.
-In case you don't want to use this functionality, just set this settings to None i.e. 'middleware.thread_local'
+In case you don't want to use this functionality, just set this setting to None i.e. 'middleware.thread_local.get_current_request'

 Then, add `etcd_settings` to the list of `INSTALLED_APPS` before any other that